amx-itg/muse-driver-amx-ipcomm/README.md

 ### Advanced Configuration Drivers
 - TCP/TLS Client
   - id:*ipcomm.tcp.client*
   - TCP or TCP/TLS Client connection as per configuration.
+  - The connection can be fully managed from a script.
   - since 1.0.1
 - UDP Client
   - id:*ipcomm.udp.client*
   - UDP Client connection as per configuration.
+  - The connection can be fully managed from a script.
   - Supports bound or unbound receiver port.
   - since 1.0.1
 - SSH Client
   - id:*ipcomm.ssh.client*
   - SSH Client connection as per configuration.
   - Supports password and/or passkey user authentication.
+  - The connection can be fully managed from the a script.
   - since 1.0.1
 - WS/WSS Client
   - id: *ipcomm.ws.client*
   - WS or WSS Client connection as per configuration.
+  - The connection can be fully managed from a script.
   - since 1.0.2